Elastic Kubernetes Service, Istio IngressGateway and ALB - Health Checking

 Unhealthy By Default?

-As a quick reminder, our ALBs work in this deployment by forwarding requests to a Target Group (which contains all the EC2 Instances making up our EKS Data Plane).
+As a quick reminder, our ALB_s work in this deployment by forwarding requests to a _Target Group (which contains all the EC2 Instances making up our EKS Data Plane).
 Using a combination of the aws-load-balancer-controller and normal Kubernetes Ingresses this can all be created and managed dynamically as we covered in the previous article.

 For a recap, our ALB is deployed using the below Ingress configuration: